andykimstar/CPCC-Macro-Excel/README.md

 * TBD

 ### Usage
-* Usage Tab tracks 12-Month periods usage/deatils of the Requests that include:
+* Usage Tab tracks 12-Month periods usage/deatils of the Requests
-  - ^# of requests, # of users, # & vol of Cultures
+  - Number of requests / Number of users / Number vol of Cultures

 ### Media Requests
-* Media Requests Tab tracks 12-Month periods in Number & Volumes of each Media Requests: (Type of Media (L), Number of Requests of Media)
+* Media Requests Tab tracks 12-Month periods in Number & Volumes of each Media Requests
+  - Type of Media (L) / Number of Requests of Media

 ### Source Requests
 * Source Requests Tab tracks 12-Month periods in Country & Affiliation of each Requests: (Aff of Request, Country of Request)
+  - Number of requests / Number of users / Number vol of Cultures

 ### Strains Ordered
 * Strains Ordered Tab tracks any-entered periods in total count & latest Order Date of each Strains Requests: (Total count of requests for each Strain, Latest Date of Order for each Strain)
+  - Number of requests / Number of users / Number vol of Cultures

 ### Service Revenue Breakdown
 * Service Revenue Breakdown Tab tracks 12-Month periods in total revenue of each CPCC service Requests: (Ordered Service Revenue Breakdown, Invoiced Service Revenue Breakdown)
+  - Number of requests / Number of users / Number vol of Cultures

 ### Users List
 * User List Tab tracks any-entered periods oragnizes all Primary User of each Requests: (Primary User Details, Count of Request from Primary User, All associated Additional User for each Primary User)
+  - Number of requests / Number of users / Number vol of Cultures

 ### Instituion List
 * Insitution List Tab tracks any-entered periods organizes all Insititution of each Requests: (Primary User Details, Count of Request from Institution, All associated Primary/Additional User for each Insititution )
+  - Number of requests / Number of users / Number vol of Cultures